san-sei/documents/content/en/docs/for_administrators/simple_signon_and_idp_integration/configure_an_application.md

 ![alt](/images/vendor/sso/custom/custom_07.png)

-In the `General Settings` section, information related to `IdP Entity ID` and `IdP Single Sign-on URL` is displayed.
+In the `General Settings` section, information related to `IdP Entity ID`, `IdP Single Sign-on URL` and `IdP Single Logout URL` is displayed.
 You need to enter these values in your service provider.

 ![alt](/images/vendor/sso/custom/custom_08.png)